BR v Patel [2023] (Employment Tribunal)

 “I think you did brilliantly.
 You really cared.
 I would certainly be proud if I were you” – lay client.

-She is regularly instructed in immigration related Judicial Reviews, including urgent challenges to deportation and unlawful detention, as well as challenges to delay.
-She is also instructed in civil claims arising out of historic unlawful detention.
+She is regularly instructed in immigration related Judicial Reviews, including urgent challenges to deportation and unlawful detention, as well as challenges to delay or other unlawful decision making.

-Margo was part of a team that successfully secured interim relief from the ECtHR against Greece, requiring it to transfer seriously ill individuals from Lesvos to the mainland for medical treatment.
+Margo was part of a team that successfully secured interim relief from the European Court of Human Rights against Greece, requiring it to transfer seriously ill individuals from Lesvos to the mainland for medical treatment.

 Education